 The ERC/REC 25-10 [6] has been last revised in 2003.
 This document recommends CEPT Administrations to assign frequencies for audio and video SAP/SAB links based on tuning ranges.

-This Recommendation would need to be updated to reflect the latest developments on some of the concerned frequency bands.
+This Recommendation would need to be updated to reflect the latest developments on some of the identified frequency bands.

 Concerning the technical parameters applicable to the audio applications and the frequency bands under consideration in this Report, up-to-date information is available in ERC/REC 70-03 [7].

 ERC/REC 70-03 [7] sets out the general position on common spectrum allocations for Short Range Devices (SRDs) for countries within the CEPT.
-Its annexes define the regulatory parameters as well as additional information about harmonised, standards, frequency issues and important technical parameters for various applications considered as SRDs.
+Its annexes define the regulatory parameters as well as additional information about harmonised, standards, frequency issues and important technical parameters for various applications.
 In particular the Annex 10 dealing with radio microphones and the Annex 13 dealing with wireless audio applications are relevant to the issue addressed in this CEPT Report.

 CEPT provisions on technical parameters relevant for the 821-832 MHz band